Stake (online casino)

-Stake is a Curaçaoan cryptocurrency-based online casino operated by Medium Rare NV, a company incorporated in Curaçao that holds an online casino licence.
-A company with offices in Serbia, Australia, and Cyprus, Stake has staff globally.
+Stake is an Australian-Curaçaoan online casino.
+It is operated by Medium Rare N.V., a company incorporated in Curaçao, where it holds an online casino licence.

 History

-In 2016, Ed Craven and Bijan Tehrani established Easygo, a company that developed games for online casinos.
-The two co-created Stake, which was launched in 2017.
+In 2016, Ed Craven and Bijan Tehrani established Easygo, a company which developed games for online casinos.
+The two helped create Stake.com, which was founded in 2017.
+They also sponsored formula one team Alfa Romeo in 2023 and Sauber in 2024 and 2025.
+The company partnered with UFC to become an "official betting partner" in 2022.